Call4Cloud | MMP-C | Autopilot | Device Preparation

 You will notice a nice error status: The supplier of this certificate could not be found!
 That could be a problem?

-When you have read the first part of the happiness blog you have noticed the Intel EkCert was being retrieved from ekop.intel.com during the pre-provisioning autopilot flow.
+When you read the first part of the happiness blog, you noticed the Intel EkCert was being retrieved from ekop.intel.com during the pre-provisioning autopilot flow.

-Like I told you in the “what changed part” earlier on, this is process is done within the Intel CSME now.
-Let’s take at what else needs to happen to get the AIK certificate to do some attestation
+As I told you in the “what changed part” earlier on, this process is done within the Intel CSME now.
+Let’s look at what else needs to happen to get the AIK certificate to do some attestation

 3. Take a look at the EKCert Yourself